Todos los términos clave y definiciones del Reglamento (UE) 2025/40 — su guía de referencia para la terminología de cumplimiento de envases de la UE.

 Referencia del Artículo Annex VIII

 The process by which a manufacturer demonstrates that a packaging unit meets the essential PPWR requirements set out in Annex II Part 1.
-Outcome: an EU Declaration of Conformity (template in Annex VIII) plus the technical documentation supporting it, kept available to authorities for ten years.
+Outcome: an EU Declaration of Conformity (template in Annex VIII) plus the technical documentation supporting it, kept available to authorities for 5 years, or 10 years for reusable packaging.

 Referencia del Artículo Article 39 + Annex II Part 1